naruarjun/cogrob-website/content/authors/robin/index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-  - PhD Students
+  - Masters Students

 projects:
-  - robot_planning
+  - 'semantic_modelling'

 ---

-I'm AJ!
+Something